The 14th Annual Conference of the Regulatory Science Society of Japan Regulatory Science for the Future of Medicine

 Future issues to be addressed in response to the discussions at the "Study Group on Regulatory Framework for Strengthening Drug Discovery and Ensuring Stable Supply of Drugs

-Chairperson: Kazuhiko Mori, Executive Director, Japan Pharmaceutical Manufacturers Association, Inc.
+Chairperson: Kazuhiko Mori, Executive Director, Japan Pharmaceutical Manufacturers Association

 Mr. Yuji Matsukura, Director, Division of Vaccine Examination, Pharmaceuticals and Medical Devices Agency (PMDA), started the session by explaining the background of the study group and the outline of each study as "Future issues and approaches in response to the Study Group on the Drug Regulatory System to Enhance Drug Discovery and Ensure Stable Supply", The report was published in April 2024.
 He also introduced that the government will promote the elimination of drug lag/loss by formulating policy objectives and a timetable based on the interim report of the "Conceptual Council for Prompt Delivery of the Latest Drugs to the Public through Enhanced Drug Discovery," with the Cabinet Secretariat as the command post.

-Next, Yuji Kashiwatani, Chairperson of the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), gave a presentation on "Future issues following the discussions at the "Study Group on the Drug Regulatory System to Enhance Drug Discovery and Ensure Stable Supply," regarding topics discussed at the study group, including pediatric, orphan and Japanese P1 before international joint participation, The results of the study group and future issues from the industry's perspective were introduced.
-Chair Kashiwatani expressed his view that since the study group had given a direction to head in, he intends to implement the PDCA cycle to ensure that it is being properly operated in the future.
+Next, Mr. Yuji Kashitani, Chairperson of JPMA's Regulatory Affairs Committee, presented "Future issues to be addressed following the discussions at the "Study Group on Regulatory Affairs for Strengthening Drug Discovery and Securing Stable Supply," regarding topics discussed at the study group, including pediatric, orphan, and Japanese P1 before international joint participation, The results of the study group and future issues from the industry's perspective were introduced.
+Chairperson Kashitani expressed the view that since a direction to go was given at the study group, the PDCA cycle will be used from now on to see if it is being properly operated.

 Next, Mr. Shinichiro Takeuchi of the Regulatory Affairs and Development Strategy Department of Aculis Pharma, Inc. gave his opinion on the study group from the standpoint of a start-up company introducing an overseas product in Japan as "Implementation and Issues Following the Study Group on Regulatory Affairs: Issues and Expectations for Measures (Venture Perspective)".
-The opinions of the panel were expressed from the standpoint of a start-up company introducing an overseas product in Japan.
-He argued that when a start-up company introduces an overseas product, it is necessary to explain to investors the probability of its sales forecast, development strategy and costs, and post-marketing activities, etc. Therefore, it is important to clearly state these in the notice, etc. He also stated that it is important to avoid lag loss in the future, and that it is important to avoid the occurrence of lag loss.
-He expressed his view that in the future, it will be necessary to consider both the prevention of lag loss and the handling of items that have already become lag loss, and that issues such as increasing revenue, post-marketing burdens, and mitigating safe supply risks will become challenges.
+The following is a summary of the opinions expressed by the participants.
+He argued that when a start-up company introduces an overseas product, it is necessary to explain to investors the probability of its sales forecast, development strategy and its costs, and post-marketing activities, etc. Therefore, it is important to clearly state such information in the notice, etc. He expressed his view that in the future, it will be necessary to consider both the prevention of lag loss and the handling of items that have already become lag loss, and that issues such as increasing revenue, post-marketing burdens, and mitigating safe supply risks will become challenges.

 During the panel discussion, there was an opinion that it is necessary to verify whether the notifications issued in response to the study group are being properly implemented by both the companies and the government.
 It was also commented that it is necessary to consider how to optimize the system in the future, taking into account Japan's international standing.
 He concluded by saying that the continuation of what was discussed at this meeting is being continued by the Pharmaceuticals and Medical Devices System Subcommittee, which is considering revisions to the Pharmaceutical Affairs Law, and that it is important to keep a future-oriented perspective and discuss the issue when necessary.